Florida State Road 228: Western terminus to Downtown

 SR 228 resumes at an intersection with US 301 in the southwestern corner of Jacksonville.
 At this intersection, the roadway continues as Duval CR 228 (Maxville–Macclenny Highway).
 US 301/SR 228 travel concurrently to the south-southwest for about 1000 ft, until SR 228 departs to the northeast on Normandy Boulevard.
 A short distance later, it meets the northern terminus of CR 217.
 Then, it travels through Cecil Center, passing the Cecil campus of Florida State College.
 It then has an interchange with SR 23 (First Coast Expressway).
 The highway passes by Herlong Recreational Airport, before meeting an interchange with I-295 (Jacksonville West Beltway).
 SR 228 passes Gravely Hill Cemetery and John D. Liverman Park.
 While passing the park, the highway crosses over Cedar River.
 Then, it intersects SR 103 (Lane Avenue South).
 After that, it begins to curve to the east.
+Near the intersection of Normandy Boulevard and Cassat Avenue was Normandy Mall, Jacksonville’s first fully enclosed shopping mall; it closed to the public in March 1994.
 At the intersection with Cassat Avenue, it takes on the Post Street name.
 At Hamilton Street, it heads northeast and curves back to the east past Edgewood Avenue.
 Then, it intersects SR 129 (McDuff Avenue).
 The two highways head concurrently to the south for about four blocks, to an intersection with US 17 (Roosevelt Boulevard).
 At this intersection, SR 129 meets its southern terminus, and SR 228 heads concurrently with US 17 to the northeast.
 Less than 1 mi later, the two highways have an interchange with I-10.
 I-10/US 17/SR 228 heads concurrently to the east.
 At an interchange with I-95, I-10 meets its eastern terminus, while I-95/US 17/SR 228 head to the northeast, crossing over McCoy Creek.
 At an interchange with Union Street, US 17/SR 228 splits off to the east, concurrent with US 23.
 The three highways enter downtown.